Jordan Shipley: Television career

 In 2018, Shipley joined the Texas GameDay crew on the Longhorn Network following Emmanuel Acho's departure for ESPN2.
 He had previous on-air television experience co-hosting The Bucks of Tecomate on the Outdoor Channel.

 Personal life

 Shipley was a college roommate of former Texas quarterback Colt McCoy.
 His younger brother, Jaxon, was also a wide receiver at Texas, where he played alongside Colt's younger brother, Case McCoy.
 In 2016, Jaxon played with the Arizona Cardinals.
 His cousin, Braden, is a baseball player for the Kansas City Royals.

 On May 21, 2011, Shipley married Nashville songwriter Sunny Helms.
 The two first met in 1999 in Rotan, Texas, where Shipley was an eighth-grade quarterback and Helms was a freshman on the cheerleading squad.
 Shipley's father coached at Rotan for two years before moving to Burnet in 2001.

+In January 2026, Shipley was severely burned during an accident on his ranch.
+He sustained third degree burns on over 20 percent of his body.